+You may not be aware of the importance of Biomechanics but it affects us all.
 Many of us will suffer with mechanical pain or injury in our lower limbs or back.
 However, what we aren’t always aware of is that our foot posture and function may well be the underlying cause of this.
-This is where Biomechanics can play a hugely important role.
+This is due to the importance of Biomechanics and where it can play a hugely important role.
 Biomechanics is a thorough assessment of the structure, alignment and function of your lower limb to determine if any adjustments are required to improve your gait and reduce loading of the painful areas.

 Specially prescribed inserts / orthotics for the shoe are often required to alter the way your feet interact with the ground and support the foot in the correct position during any movement.
 Orthotics are often prescribed in combination with an exercise programme and advice on exercises, stretches and optimal footwear for the foot-type and injury you are suffering with.